-How fast does rosemary grow?
-An herb from the mint family, rosemary (Rosmarinus officinalis) typically reaches up to 3 feet tall by the second season, but the growing conditions can affect the growth rate.
+An herb from the mint family, rosemary (Salvia rosmarinus) is a slow to moderate grower, but the growing conditions can affect the growth rate.
+Some mature specimens grow to 2 feet tall, but others may reach heights up to 6 feet.
+It will take several years for a plant to reach its mature size.
 Growing rosemary in your herb garden produces leaves that are used to flavor poultry, leafy greens, stews, soups and sauces.
-It grows in U.S. Department of Agriculture plant hardiness zones 7 through 11, although some plants survive in zone 6.
+It grows as a perennial in U.S. Department of Agriculture plant hardiness zones 7 through 11, although some plants survive in zone 6.
 Zones 7 through 11 encompass most of the southern and southwestern states, as well as the western coastal areas.

 Propagation and Transplanting

 When grown from seeds, rosemary is slow to cultivate.
 For optimal growth, use stem cuttings, layering or division when planting.
 If your rosemary is potted, transplant the shrub twice a year for growth stimulation.
 If the shrub becomes too large for the pot, prune off the lower 2 inches of roots when the soil is exposed.
-For indoor gardeners who do not want to worry about pruning for size, a good rosemary cultivar to try is Blue Boy.
+For indoor gardeners who do not want to worry about pruning for size, a good rosemary cultivar to try is Blue Boy, which grows slowly and stays compact at no more than 2 feet tall.

 If your rosemary's growth rate slows, try adjusting the sunlight.
-Rosemary shrubs require six to eight hours of sunlight a day, so indoor plants may need additional artificial light from grow lights or a good window with plenty of light.
-Flowers, which are blue or lilac in color, bloom annually in early summer.
+Rosemary shrubs require six to eight hours of sunlight a day, so if you're growing a plant indoors, you may need additional artificial light from grow lights or a good window with plenty of light.
+Flowers, which are blue or lilac in color, bloom annually in early spring to summer, with sporadic bloom from some plants during winter.